ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The model definition is the core of Ludwig.
 It is a dictionary that contains all the information needed to build and train a Ludwig model.
-I mixes ease of use, by means of reasonable defaults, with flexiblity, by means of detailed control over the parameters of your model.
+I mixes ease of use, by means of reasonable defaults, with flexibility, by means of detailed control over the parameters of your model.
-It is provaided to both `experiment` and `train` commands either as a string (`--model_definition`) or as a file (`--model_definition_file`).
+It is provided to both `experiment` and `train` commands either as a string (`--model_definition`) or as a file (`--model_definition_file`).
 The string or the content of the file will be parsed by PyYAML into a dictionary in memory, so any style of YAML accepted by the parser is considered to be valid, so both multiline and oneline formats are accepted.
 For instance a list of dictionaries can be written both as
 ```yaml